 It is advised to seek a diagnosis before seeking treatment with bracing.
 All bracing should be undertaken in consultation with your child or teen’s doctor.
 While many brace varieties are available without a prescription, they should only be used once an accurate diagnosis has been made, a treatment program has been developed and the proper brace prescribed and fitted.
-Poor fitting braces or not the right type of brace can lead to additional pain, misuse or disuse of the brace.
+Poor-fitting braces or the wrong type of brace can lead to additional pain, misuse or disuse of the brace.
 Save money and time and learn more about bracing and when to see a specialist below.

 It is important to know the purpose of a brace.
 Will it prevent future problems?
 Will it improve standing, walking or other activities?
 Does it help with pain or swelling?
 Knowing the purpose of the brace, and how important that purpose is in your overall goals for your child or teen, will help you determine the overall value of bracing.

 There are four general good reasons for bracing:

 - Bracing for function, such as bracing the ankles to allow standing or walking

 - Corrective bracing, such as serial casting to straighten a wrist or ankle

 When deciding whether or not to brace, ask yourself the following questions: